 - Offers no-penalty CD (although with low APY)

 - Low APY rates (0.10% for a 1-year CD)

 - Online-only savings accounts offer higher APYs than most of its CDs

 - No fees or minimum balance requirements

 - Useful website calculator lets you know how much you'll earn

 - Low APY for short-term CDs (0.20% for 1-Year CD)

 - Limited selection of offers

-- Wide range of terms: between 28 days to 10 years
+- Wide range of terms: from 28 days to 10 years

 - Nationwide presence